uptake/autofocus/README.md

 aws s3 cp s3://autofocus/models/multilabel_model_20190407.pkl autofocus/predict/models
 ```

+See `autofocus/train_model/train_multilabel_model.ipynb` for the code that was used to train and evaluate this model.

 See `autofocus/predict` for code that loads the model and uses it to make predictions.

 ## Serving Predictions